 The Real Cause of Suffering

-In addition to there being different kinds of desire, there are also different ways you can relate to your desires, which affects whether or not they bring you pleasure or pain.
+In addition to there being different kinds of desire, there are also different ways we can relate to our desires, which affects whether or not they bring us pleasure or pain.
 Desire itself does not cause suffering.
-The way you relate to it does.
+The way we relate to it does.
 The Buddha himself had a desire to teach meditation to others.
 Fulfilling this desire led him to less suffering, not more, because he wasn’t attached to his desire.
 He allowed it to happen.
 Here’s an example of how attachment causes suffering.
 Let’s say you have a desire to be with the love of your life.
 This desire can cause you to suffer or be happy depending on how you relate to it.
 If you lie awake at night pining for the person you haven’t met yet and obsess about the day you’ll meet, you’re overly attached to the desire.
 That is the cause of your suffering, not the desire itself.
 There’s nothing wrong with wanting to be with the love of your life.
-If you feel excited about the day you’ll meet while enjoying your life in the mean time, your desire will be a source of pleasure for you instead of pain because you aren’t attached to it.
+If you feel excited about the day you’ll meet while enjoying your life in the meantime, your desire will be a source of pleasure for you instead of pain because you aren’t attached to it.
 It’s always easy to manifest your desires when you aren’t attached to them, as being overly attached tends to push them away.

-Your Heart’s Desires are there to tell you what you’re suppose to be, do, or have.
+Your Heart’s Desires are there to tell you what you’re supposed to be, do, or have.
 They’re assignments from the Universe and honoring them is best for you and everyone else in the world.